-Beef is the third most widely eaten meat in the world, after pork and poultry.
+Beef is the third most widely-eaten meat in the world, after pork and poultry.
 It is a source of high-quality protein and essential nutrients, including iron and zinc.
 Produced primarily from full-grown cattle, beef makes up a variety of meat products including steak, hamburgers, brisket, and roast beef.

-How to…Know Beef Cuts
+How to Know Beef Cuts

 Beef steaks are taken from the hindquarters of a cow.
 It is usually sliced perpendicular to the muscle fibers and might include the bone.

 Brisket comes from around the breastbone, essentially the chest or pectoral muscle of the animal.
 It is a large, boneless cut that weighs anywhere from 8 to 20 pounds.
-Brisket is not a tender cut of meat, but slow cooking it makes this meat very tender.
-Some examples of brisket include smoked brisket, corned beef and pastrami.
+Brisket is not a tender cut of meat, but slow cooking makes this meat very tender.
+Some examples of brisket include smoked brisket, corned beef, and pastrami.

 Cuts of brisket:

 Pointcuts are usually cut in the shape of a triangle.
 It is flavorful and fat runs throughout the meat.

-- Flat cuts tend to be more expensive than point cuts.
+Flat cuts tend to be more expensive than pointcuts.
 The fat is on the bottom layer and the cut tends is less fatty than a pointcut.

-Roast beef is a chunk of meat taken from many cuts that is traditionally roasted in the oven, often with vegetables.
+Roast beef is a chunk of meat taken from many cuts that are traditionally roasted in the oven, often with vegetables.
 Usually, this dish is served warm.
 But, it can also be served cold and put on sandwiches.

-How to…Know How Beef Is Made
+How is Beef Made

-Cattle are raised using a variety of methods including ranching, feedlots, and free range.
+Cattle are raised using a variety of methods including ranching, feedlots, and free-range.
 Once an animal reaches about two years old, it is slaughtered and then processed into different cuts of meat under strict animal welfare guidance.
 In America, there are nine primary cuts of beef that can be further divided into cuts one might see at their grocery store or on a menu.
-The nine primary cuts are chuck, brisket, foreshank, rib, short loin, sirloin, short plate, flank and round.
+The nine primary cuts are chuck, brisket, foreshank, rib, short loin, sirloin, short plate, flank, and round.
 Cuts can vary in different countries.

-How to…Cook Beef
+How to Cook Beef

 How to Cook Hamburgers

 Season hamburger meat with salt and pepper.

 Form the meat into patties.

 Place some oil on the bottom of a frying pan.

 Heat the pan to medium heat.

 Place the patties on the pan and cook for 4-5 minutes.

 Flip the patty to the other side with a spatula.
 One-inch patties take 8-12 minutes to cook.

 Place the patty on a bun with your favorite vegetables and condiments.

 How to Cook Brisket

 In a bowl, stir together ½ cup chopped onion, ¾ cup water, 2 minced garlic cloves, 1/8 teaspoon cayenne pepper, 1 teaspoon instant beef bouillon, 1 tablespoon chili powder, 2 tablespoons white wine vinegar, and 3 tablespoons Worcestershire sauce.

 Trim the fat off a 3 to 3½ pound beef brisket.

-- Poor the cooking liquid over the brisket.
+Pour the cooking liquid over the brisket.

-- Cover the pan with aluminum foil.
+Cover the pan with aluminum foil.